-The Phase II study is a randomized, double-blind, placebo controlled trial conducted in the United States, Europe and Israel to evaluate the efficacy and safety of Namodenoson as a second-line treatment for advanced HCC in subjects with Child-Pugh B who failed Nexavar as a first line treatment.
+The Phase II study is a randomized, double-blind, placebo controlled trial conducted in the U.S., Europe and Israel to evaluate the efficacy and safety of Namodenoson as a second-line treatment for advanced HCC in subjects with Child-Pugh B who failed Nexavar as a first line treatment.
 Patients are treated twice daily with 25 mg of Namodenoson or placebo using a 2:1 randomization.
-The primary endpoint of the study is overall patient survival, or OS.
-Secondary endpoints include progression free survival, and the relationship between outcomes and A3AR expression.
+The primary endpoint of the study is overall patient survival (OS).
+Secondary endpoints include progression free survival (PFS), safety, and the relationship between outcomes and A3AR expression.
 As is standard in this indication, the primary endpoint of OS requires following the entire patient population until the statistically predetermined number of events occur.
-In March 2014, the study protocol was approved by the IRB at the Rabin Medical Center in Israel and in December 2014, we dosed the first patient at the study's Israeli site.
+In March 2014, the study protocol was approved by the IRB at the Rabin Medical Center in Israel and in December 2014 we dosed the first patient at the study's Israeli site.
 In the third quarter of 2017, we announced that we completed enrollment and randomization of all 78 patients.
-We anticipate data release to occur in the first quarter of 2019.